 This market analysis was conducted to provide current and objective information on business market conditions (typically retail, restaurants, and services) that could enhance the quality of life in the community.
 Accordingly, the analysis will focus on identifying the key market segments to be served, needs and preferences of these segments, and whether the current business mix is adequately serving these segments.
 Perceptions of the community will also be assessed.
 Recommendations will be made to guide the community's business retention, expansion, and attraction efforts.
-Some of the unique outcomes of this work will provide information to guide pop-up shop recruitment, exploring the image of Waupun with its prisons, possible uses for a building on the 400 E Main block, and other questions specific to the community.
+Some of the unique outcomes of this work will provide information to guide pop-up shop recruitment, exploring the image of Waupun with its prisons, and other questions specific to the community.

 This project represented a community-led initiative whereby local business and community leaders (reflective of demographics) were actively involved in the research and analysis.
 They participated in a "stakeholder group" that met approximately eight times over six months to review and interpret data gathered from the market analysis.
 Additional study team leadership assisted with local information gathering and interviews with other communities.
-We also recognized that the City would like to use findings from the study to inform the pop-up shop initiative.
 Data and findings were also channeled to the City prior to finishing the actual report so that this project can be put to work as soon as possible.